Qala-Dev/course-materials/writing-guidelines.md

 Additional goals could be (but are not limited to):

 - Learn something new and synthesize your learnings for your own reference
-- Produce digital artefacts of things you've learned, researched, solved, ...
+- Produce digital artifacts of things you've learned, researched, solved, ...
 - Build an online reputation or following in one or multiple domains
 - Help readers avoid going through the same struggles you did when studying or building something specific
 - Promote a new tool you've built or a new insight you've found